MonolithProjects/ansible-laptop/README.md

 # What's this?

-Ansible playbook to configure my laptop...
+Ansible playbook to configure my laptop.

+## Where are the software packages

+Gues where...
+In the host vars.

 ## How to